jaimemartinez/LogxDB/README.md

-# LogxDB: A Robust Log Parser with Multiprocessing and Encoding Detection
+# LogxDB: A Robust Log Parser with CLI and Interactive Regex Testing

 **LogxDB** is a high-performance log parser designed to handle multiple log files concurrently with **multiprocessing** and **auto-detect encoding** to ensure compatibility with diverse formats.
 It stores parsed data in **SQLite** databases with support for **custom regex patterns**, **table names**, and **column orders**.